What Is Black Mold?

 Learn more about mold and what to do until help arrives by visiting Mold Damage Tips.

 How Do I Tell If It’s Black Mold?

 Since many types of mold can cause reactions, you should contact us regardless of the color or type of mold.
 In many instances, multiple types of mold may exist in the same house or structure.
-If you suspect you have a mold problem, contact SERVPRO of Henry and Spalding Counties immediately.
+If you suspect you have a mold problem, contact SERVPRO of Henry and Spalding Counties and SERVPRO of Clayton County immediately.